yukiB/compare-sqlalchemy-speed/README.md

 This option has three types:

-- orm: select with sqlalchemy ORM
+- orm:   select with sqlalchemy ORM (default)
 - core:  select with sqlalchemy core
 - multi: parallelized selection using multiprocessing

+You can also test two selection types using `--select_type` option.

+- user:  select 100 users in deceingin order of age.
+- team:  select 100 users in decenging order of age for each team.